sosy-lab/benchexec/doc/multiproperty.md

 For more information about multi-property verification please read our paper [On-The-Fly Decomposition of Specifications in Software Model Checking](https://www.sosy-lab.org/~dbeyer/spec-decomposition/2016-FSE.On-the-Fly_Decomposition_of_Specifications_in_Software_Model_Checking.pdf).

+### Requirements for multi-property verification
+ * Corresponding verification tool should support multi-property verification (i.e., take several properties as input and produce status for each property in one verification run).
+ * Method `determine_result_for_property` needs to be overridden in corresponding tool-info module.

 ### Set multi-property verification mode
 In order to use multi-property verification in `benchexec` attribute `kind` of `<propertyfile>` tag should be set to `multiproperty` value.
-Note that verification tool also should support multi-property verification in order to provide any meaningful results.
-If this flag is not set (by default) then all specified properties will be considered as a single composite property.
+If this attribute is not set (by default) or set to the other value then all specified properties will be considered as a single composite property.

 ### Specify several properties